Module 8 Briefing Sheet / Class of 2021

 Two important notes:

-- This is not a re-telling or summarization of your take-aways from the previous 7 Modules.
+- This is not a re-telling or summary of your takeaways from each of the previous seven Modules.
 Rather, we are asking you to select and explain a specific theme or thread from your Academy experience.

-- Refer back to Module 7 best practices and personal take-aways!
+- Refer back to Module 7 best practices for developing and delivering presentations and your personal takeaways from the sessions.

 - Check in and share any additional learning from the previous session